ashtrath/dotfiles/config/xfce4-panel/README.md

 - Generic Monitor (Command: bash /home/username/.config/genmon/datetime.sh, 60.0s, Noto Sans Bold 11)
 - Action Buttons (Apparance: Action Buttons, Action: Shutdown)

-Another Note: For Workspace Switcher you can just use Workspace Switcher Plugin and set the Workspace name/label to Glyph icon from nerd font, row to 4. and uncomment Line 31-37 & 79-94 in gtk.css
+Another Note: For Workspace Switcher you can use Workspace Switcher Plugin as better alternative and set the Workspace name/label to Glyph/Font icon from nerd font, row to 4. and uncomment Line 31-37 & 79-94 in gtk.css